adjust/adobe_air_sdk/README.md

 ### <a id="di-adid"></a>Adjust device identifier

-For each device with your app installed on it, Adjust backend generates unique **Adjust device identifier** (**adid**).
-In order to obtain this identifier, you can make a call to following method on `Adjust` instance:
+For every device with your app installed on it, the Adjust backend generates a unique **Adjust device identifier** (**adid**).
+In order to obtain this identifier, you can make a call to following method of the `Adjust` instance:

 ```actionscript
 var adid:String = Adjust.getAdid();
 ```

-**Note**: Information about **adid** is available after app installation has been tracked by the Adjust backend.
-From that moment on, the Adjust SDK has information about your device **adid** and you can access it with this method.
+**Note**: Information about the **adid** is available after app installation has been tracked by the Adjust backend.
+From that moment on, the Adjust SDK has information about the device **adid** and you can access it with this method.
 So, **it is not possible** to access the **adid** value before the SDK has been initialised and installation of your app has been successfully tracked.

 ### <a id="user-attribution"></a>User attribution